silentz/cv_crop_disease/README.md

 │   ├── test          # Test images.
 │   ├── train_clean   # Preprocessed train images split into categories.
 │   └── test_clean    # Preprocessed test images.
-├── logdir            # Where trained model outputs are saved.
+├── logdir            # Trained models output path.
-├── models            # Pth files of trained models ├── src               # Soltion source code.
+├── models            # Pth files of trained models used in inference.
+├── src               # Solution source code.
 ├── config.yml        # Catalyst configuration.
 └── folds.csv         # Images split into folds.
 ```

 ## Data overview
-The dataset consists of 875 color images of crops.
+The dataset consists of 875 colored images of crops.
 The images have different file format.
-The dataset is split into three not equal parts, each part identifies a class of crop.
+The dataset is split into three non equal parts, each part identifies a class of crop.
 Here is the bar graph of class proportions:
 <img src='/readme_images/figure_3.png' width='600'>

-Our solution is based on a neural network for which the size of the image it works
+My solution is based on a neural network for which the size of the image
-with is critical, so let's see disributions of image sizes.
-Here is distribution of image
+is critical, so let's see the disribution of image sizes.
+Here is the distribution of image
 size in train dataset:
 <img src='readme_images/figure_1.png' width='600'>